gdimou9/Marketing_Campaign_Effectiveness_Report/README.md

 We decided to categorize and analyze the following:
 - Audience Segmentation (Age and Gender groups)
 - Performance of Audience Groups
-- Advertising Performance for each Channel,
+- Advertising Performance for each Channel
 - Performance for each Campaign Type
 - Customer Segmentations
 - Targeted Locations